Morning fog in the Flatside Wilderness Area.The Pew Charitable Trusts

 Among the areas protected under that landmark legislation are Dry Creek Wilderness, with its free-standing Chimney Rock and dense black bear population; Hurricane Creek Wilderness, which features a natural rock bridge and tumbling streams; and Flatside Wilderness, less than 30 miles from Little Rock, which affords stunning views amid forests of hardwoods and pines and is the starting point of the Ouachita National Recreation Trail.

-The Flatside may soon be expanded under a bill introduced April 26 in Congress by Representative French Hill (R-AR).
-The measure could add roughly 2,000 acres to the area’s northern and western sides, enhancing opportunities for hiking, hunting, fishing, camping, horseback riding, and more.
+The Flatside may soon be expanded under a bill introduced -DATE- in Congress by Representative French Hill (R-AR).
+The measure would add roughly 2,000 acres to the area’s northern and western sides, enhancing opportunities for hiking, hunting, fishing, camping, horseback riding, and more.

 The Flatside has particular value because of its proximity to the urban areas of Little Rock and Hot Springs, offering city dwellers easy access to large tracts of dense, untouched forest and cool, clear waters.
 Hill’s legislation comes at no cost to taxpayers, as all of the land is already part of the Ouachita National Forest and would not require additional federal land-management resources.
 Still, the wilderness designation would ensure the gold standard of protection for the additional area.